thesquarefox/hamsterbeer/README.md

-This is a program to unlock the achievement "A hamsters friend" in "Aquanox: Deep Decent" in Steam (https://store.steampowered.com/app/254370/Aquanox_Deep_Descent/).
+This is a program to unlock the achievement "A Hamster's Friend" in Aquanox: Deep Descent on Steam (https://store.steampowered.com/app/254370/Aquanox_Deep_Descent/).

-The program was written because the game is bugged regarding to this achievement.
+The program was written because the achievement is currently bugged.
-You cannot unlock it currently in the game.
-So you can use this program to get the achievement.
+You cannot unlock it in the game itself, but you can use this program to get the achievement.

 God save the hamster!
+May the corn be with you!